codio/site/source/docs/quickstart/crunch.md

 full_width: true
 ---

 Crunch is a modern, full-featured alternative to Little Man Computer.
 It is testament to Little Man Computer that it is still being used many years later.
-We have taken inspiration from it and made given it a modern feel and more complete instruction set and allows you to focus on thinking about your algorithm rather than having to learn the syntax.
-It also frees you from having to figure out how to install it as it runs in nothing more than a browser.
+We have taken inspiration from it and given it a modern feel and a more complete instruction set that allows you to focus on thinking about your algorithm rather than having to learn the syntax.

 Here is a quick guide on how to use Crunch.

 ## Video
-Below is a quick video overview to give you a general sense of how Crunch works.
+[Click here](https://vimeo.com/130014963) for a video overview of Crunch.

-[VIDEO]

 ## Creating a Crunch file
 If you want to create your own Crunch files in a Codio project, create a new file of type Crunch by giving it the `.crunch` extension.